Creating a Gridogram

 Space is to place as eternity is to time.

 Try it yourself: set letters in the grid so that all words in the above quote are underlined.
 One cell can even be left blank, there are multiple solutions.
+The starting letters are part of a possible solution, but you can change them.

 ▶️ See & Play a Solution